List of Prince George's County Public Schools middle schools: Kenmoor Middle School

 Kenmoor Middle School (Area 2, District 3, grades 6–8, Weblink) is a magnet school located in Landover.
 The school features the Talented and Gifted (TAG) magnet program as well as the AVID Signature Program.
 Kenmoor was named a 1988–89 Maryland Blue Ribbon School and went on to become a 1988–89 National Blue Ribbon School of Excellence.

-The principal is Maha Fadli.
+The principal is Rebecca Turner.
 The school hours are from 9:30 am to 4:20 pm.
 There are approximately 800 students enrolled as of September 2009.
 There is no uniform policy in effect at this school.

 The TAG magnet program at Kenmoor functions as a "school-within-a-school."
 Most of the students take classes outside the magnet and are a part of the standard comprehensive program.
 The TAG magnet program provides a full-day of intensive educational program appropriate for identified talented and gifted students.
 Students are accepted into the program through Magnet Lottery application on a space-available basis.